marxin/texi2rst-generated/sphinx/gcc/invoking-lto-dump.rst

 ``-help``
   Display the dump tool help.

-.. man end
+..
 Copyright (C) 1988-2021 Free Software Foundation, Inc.
    This is part of the GCC manual.
    For copying conditions, see the file gcc.texi.